 fi

-Save this script as count_files.sh
+Save it as count_files.sh

-and make it executable with chmod +x count_files.sh
+chmod +x count_files.sh

 ./count_files.sh /path/to/directory